howerj/lfsr/readme.md

 Type `gforth lfsr.fth` to rebuild `lfsr.hex`, a pre-built hex file containing an implementation of Forth is already provided.

 This `readme.md` will not contain a Forth tutorial, look elsewhere for one.

 For a list of all defined functions in Forth type `words`.

 Hitting `CTRL-D` **Will not** cause the system to exit.

-# Instruction Set
+# Instruction Set and System Design

 A short summary of the instruction set and design